Kaboom242/quillquest-stories/Golemheart/StoryBible-Simple.md

 ### Magic Accessibility & Witchcraft Learning
 Most people cannot perceive laylines or communicate with layline spirits the way Lin does—this appears to be a rare inherited or culturally-transmitted ability connected to her grandmother's Eastern traditions.
+**Author Intentions – Power Progression & Foreshadowing:**
+- New powers and magical advancements should be built up and foreshadowed over multiple chapters/arcs.
+Avoid resolving new abilities immediately; instead, use hints, small incidents, and gradual mastery to create tension and anticipation.
+- All future chapters and arcs should reflect these principles, ensuring Lin’s magic is always intentional and that new powers are introduced with proper buildup and foreshadowing.

 However, Lin can teach others to work more cooperatively with the natural properties and preferences that tools, spaces, and materials already possess.
 This is partnership-based technique rather than actual magic—learning to sense when objects "want" to be used certain ways and respecting those preferences for better results.